3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/aaveV3.md

 For strategies involving conditional liquidity retrieval, withdrawal functions allow for either partial or full removal of assets:

 - **Withdraw Tokens**:
-  - Use `withdraw` to redeem an ERC20 asset from Aave's lending pool.
+  - Use `withdrawAaveV3` to redeem an ERC20 asset from Aave's lending pool.
-  - `withdrawETH` can be utilized to withdraw ETH after unwrapping from WETH, suitable for strategies needing direct ETH access.
+  - `withdrawETHAaveV3` can be utilized to withdraw ETH after unwrapping from WETH, suitable for strategies needing direct ETH access.

 #### Example Strategy Step: